 - Morphology is the percentage of sperm with normal appearance compared to a standard for sperm.

-At Atlantic Reproductive’s Andrology Laboratory, we offer sperm testing, cryopreservation, and preparation for the full range of fertility treatments:
+At Atlantic Reproductive Medicine’s Andrology Laboratory, we offer sperm testing, cryopreservation, and preparation for the full range of fertility treatments:

 - Semen Analysis